filethis/developer-docs/docs/ft-connect-minimal-site.md

 ### Install the Node Package Manager

-The Node Package Manager (NPM) makes it easy to download and install Javascript tools and libraries from the command line.
-We need it for just one reason: to install a tool called Bower, which is yet another package manager.
-Bower is used by Polymer (though there is talk about moving to NPM, instead).
+The [Node Package Manager](https://www.npmjs.com/) (NPM) makes it easy to download and install Javascript tools and libraries from the command line.
+We need it for just one reason: to install a tool called [Bower](https://bower.io/), which is yet another package manager.

 The easiest way to install the _npm_ command line tool is to install the whole NodeJS package.
 You can get the installer from [here](https://nodejs.org/en/).